TejenSd/redux_crud/README.md

 This command will install all the node modules required by this project.

 ### `json-server --watch src/Data/db.json --port 8000`
-This command will beTT used to run json server or to create Json db
+This command will be used to run json server or to create Json db

 ### `npm start`